TRADING CRITIQUE LOGO

 Frequently Asked Questions

-Revolut Premium is £7.99 per month and comes with perks like 5 free trades every month, unlimited weekday currency exchanges, and priority support.
+Revolut Premium is £7.99 per month and comes with perks such as 5 free trades per month, unlimited weekday currency exchanges, and priority support.

 3. How much does the Revolut Metal plan cost per month?